viamrobotics/docs/docs/components/input-controller/_index.md

 # SME: James
 ---

-Input controllers provide an API for configuring callbacks for events, allowing you to configure input devices to control your machines.
+The input controller API provides an API for configuring callbacks for events, allowing you to configure input devices to control your machines.

 If you have a keyboard, mouse, elevator button panel, light power switch, joystick, gamepad, or video game controllers with which you want to control a robotic base, use an input controller component.